-We draw attention to Note 4.2 in the Financial Schedules which indicates that the Company transferred the entire activity to one of the group companies and sold during the year the remaining non-current assets.
-As it is mentioned in Note 4.2, together with other matters disclosed in the same note and in note 13.7 to these Financial Schedules, these conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+We draw attention to Note 4.2 in the Financial Schedules which indicates that the Company is currently inactive, and the Company's shareholders approved on 22 October 2020 the dissolution.
+These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.